dushyant-saha/clone.youtube/README.md

 # clone.youtube
 A youTube.com clone

->Instructions: open the index.html file with a browser (just about any browser works)
+>Instructions: open the index.html file using a browser (just about any browser works)